FOOD FOR DAILY USE

 Vegetables.
 Of the following 22 vegetables, eat a small amount of 5-9 of them at each meal, rotating them for variety.
 All vegetables and proteins can be pressure-cooked together for convenience.

-We suggest eating a little garlic, ginger and carrot with every meal.
+We suggest eating some garlic, ginger and carrot with every meal.
 Also, in general, eat a little rutabaga and daikon with each meal.
+Always have 3 kinds of onions per meal.
 The other vegetables can be rotated.

 Buying small vegetables.
 If you have a choice, buy vegetables that are smaller in size.
 These will be more yang, which is beneficial.